dallas-hall/learning-containers-and-orchestration/kubernetes/03.administrator/README.md

 ## 3.1) Monitoring

-Details previously covered in the developer's course under the section [Assigning Pods To Nodes](../02.applications-developer/README.md#35-monitoring)
+Details previously covered in the developer's course under the section [Monitoring](../02.applications-developer/README.md#35-monitoring)

 ## 3.2) Logging

+Details previously covered in the developer's course under the section [Logging](../02.applications-developer/README.md#34-logging)

+# 4) Application Lifecycle Management

+## 4.1) Rolling Updates & Rollbacks

+Details previously covered in the developer's course under the section [Deployment Updates and Rollbacks](../02.applications-developer/README.md#161-deployment-updates-and-rollbackss) and [Deployment Updates & Rollbacks](../02.applications-developer/README.md#42-deployment-updates--rollbacks)

+## 4.2) Commands & Arguments

+**Note:** This is not on CKA exam but good to understand.

+Details previously covered in the developer's course under the section [Commands & Arguments](../02.applications-developer/README.md#21-commands--arguments)

+## 4.3) Environment Variables

+Details previously covered in the developer's course under the section [Enviroinment Variables](../02.applications-developer/README.md#22-enviroinment-variables)

+**Note:** These should match POSIX environment variable naming conventions so they are created properly within the container and are viewable with `printenv`.

+## 4.4) Secrets

+Details previously covered in the developer's course under the section [Secrets](../02.applications-developer/README.md#secrets)

+## 4.5) Scaling Applications

+Details previously covered in the developer's course under the section [k8s Deployments Recap](../02.applications-developer/README.md#16-k8s-deployments-recap)

+## 4.6) Multi-container Pods

+### 4.6.2) Monolithic vs Microservices

+Details previously covered in the developer's course under the section [Multi-Container Pods](../02.applications-developer/README.md#3-multi-container-pods)

+### 4.6.1) Design Patterns

-Details previously covered in the developer's course under the section [Assigning Pods To Nodes](../02.applications-developer/README.md#34-logging)
+Details previously covered in the developer's course under the section [k8s Implementation](../02.applications-developer/README.md#32-k8s-implementation)

+## 4.7) initContainers

-Editing in memory Pods is restricted compared to editing in memory Pod templates from a Deployment.
+Note: Editing in memory Pods is restricted compared to editing in memory Pod templates from a Deployment.

+Note: In the exam you can quickly check object syntax by doing `kubectl explain $K8S_OBJECT --recursive | less` and then search for the syntax you are looking for.